How to lose weight at home. Symptoms and treatment of sore throat during pregnancy Sore throat in pregnant women 3rd trimester

 Diagnostics

-In the diagnosis of tonsillitis, the main method is bacteriological culture of the tonsils and oropharynx discharged from the mucous membrane with the determination of sensitivity to antibiotics.
-In some cases, an additional PCR method (polymerase chain reaction) is required to identify certain fragments of DNA or RNA of pathogen cells.
+In the diagnosis of tonsillitis, the main method is bacteriological culture of discharge from the mucous membrane of the tonsils and oropharynx with determination of sensitivity to antibiotics.
+In some cases, an additional PCR (polymerase chain reaction) method is required to identify certain fragments of DNA or RNA of the pathogen cells.

-There is also a method for rapid diagnosis of streptococcal infection, based on the determination of the antigen of group A beta-hemolytic streptococcus, without first isolating a pure culture of the pathogen.
-The test allows you to determine the presence of bacteria within 5-10 minutes.
+There is also a method for rapid diagnosis of streptococcal infection, based on determining the antigen of group A beta-hemolytic streptococcus, without first isolating a pure culture of the pathogen.
+The test allows you to determine the presence of bacteria within 5–10 minutes.
 But in parallel, a classic bacteriological culture is prescribed to confirm the preliminary diagnosis and possible correction of treatment.

-How to treat angina and how, only a specialist decides.
-After examining, taking material for research, the doctor assesses the severity of the patient's condition and determines what can be prescribed at this stage of pregnancy, because not all drugs are safe for the fetus.
+How to treat a sore throat and with what, only a specialist can decide.
+After examining and taking material for research, the doctor assesses the severity of the patient’s condition and determines what can be prescribed at this stage of pregnancy, because not all medications are safe for the fetus.

-A pregnant woman with acute tonsillitis can be observed simultaneously by several specialists: an obstetrician-gynecologist, an infectious disease specialist, an otorhinolaryngologist, a cardiologist, a rheumatologist.
+A pregnant woman with acute tonsillitis can be observed simultaneously by several specialists: an obstetrician-gynecologist, an infectious disease specialist, an otolaryngologist, a cardiologist, and a rheumatologist.

-The greatest danger of a viral or bacterial lesion is in the period up to 12 weeks, when the organs and tissues of the future baby are laid.
+The greatest danger from viral or bacterial infection is in the period up to 12 weeks, when the laying of the organs and tissues of the unborn baby occurs.

-Treatment of angina at home is carried out after consulting a doctor, as a rule, in the absence of elevated body temperature, which can be regarded as a mild course of the disease with minimal risk to the mother and unborn child.
+Treatment of sore throat at home is carried out after consulting a doctor, as a rule, in the absence of elevated body temperature, which can be regarded as a mild course of the disease with minimal risk to the mother and unborn child.

-With an increase in body temperature above 38 ° C, an antipyretic drug that can be drunk at any stage of pregnancy is Paracetamol.
-It can be taken at 500 mg no more than 4 times a day.
+When body temperature rises above 38 °C, an antipyretic drug that can be taken at any stage of pregnancy is Paracetamol.
+It can be taken 500 mg no more than 4 times a day.

-The use of antibiotics in pregnant women is possible only in cases where the indications or the expected effect of therapy outweighs the potential risk to the fetus.
-At the same time, the appointment of penicillins, inhibitor-protected penicillins, cephalosporins is safe.
+The use of antibiotics in pregnant women is possible only in cases where the indications or expected effect of therapy outweighs the potential risk to the fetus.
+At the same time, it is safe to prescribe penicillins, inhibitor-protected penicillins, and cephalosporins.
 Tetracyclines, doxycycline, fluoroquinolones, co-trimoxazole and sulfonamides are contraindicated during pregnancy.

-Considering what terrible consequences a sore throat can have, it is very important to consult a doctor in a timely manner to select an adequate treatment and prevent complications.
+Considering the dire consequences a sore throat can have, it is very important to consult a doctor in a timely manner to select adequate treatment and prevent complications.

 Video